lamorak13/check24challenge/README.md

 ### Prerequisits
 - local docker installation
 - node
+- Add the following .env variable to the backend folder: `DATABASE_URL="postgresql://admin:root@localhost:5432/postgres?schema=public"`.
+This tells Prisma which database to connect to.
+- In the backend, run `npx prisma db push`.
+This will migrate the current db schema to the postgres instance.

 ### Run the project
 To run the application, you need to do the following:
 - run `docker-compose up` in the root directoy to start the postgres database and pgAdmin (an open source program to manage postgres isntances).
 - run `npm i` and `npm start` in backend to start the server.
-You should see "Server is running on http://localhost:5000" in the console
+You should see "Server is running on http://localhost:5000" in the console.
 - run `npm i` and `npm start` in frontend to start the SPA

 ### Automtatic setup scripts